winwiz1/crisp-react/README.md

 ## Project Highlights

 #### React application splitting
 [Create React App](https://github.com/facebook/create-react-app) creates a client app that consists of one Single Page Application (SPA).
 When dealing with a feature-rich application, it's often beneficial to split it into several units.
 For React, SPA fits the role of such a unit quite naturally.
 Each SPA can be responsible for its own area of functionality.
 For example, one SPA can offer an introductory set of screens for the first-time user or handle login.
 Another SPA could implement the rest of the application, except for Auditing or Reporting that can be catered for by yet another SPA.
 When Crisp React project is built, it creates a client application with two SPAs.
-This number can be increased or decreased by modifying the project.
+This number can be easily increased or decreased - see [SPA configuration](#spa-configuration).

 #### Debugging functionality
 Features simultaneous client and backend debugging.
 You can launch a debugging configuration in VS Code that starts the client and the backend so that breakpoints can be set in both.
-This is complimented by other debugging scenarios described below including debugging on the production client using its Typescript source code in either VS Code or Chrome DevTools.
+This is complimented by other debugging scenarios described below including debugging on the production client bundles using Typescript source code in either VS Code or Chrome DevTools.

 #### Script bundle management
-The script bundles for all SPAs are built by webpack in one go and tagged uniquely for the build to make it caching safe.
-Having a separate bundle for each SPA  improves its loading time.
-The `vendor` bundle with all dependencies including React library is reused between SPAs so that there is no need to download it again when switching from one SPA to another.
-The performance is further increased by the production build using bundle minification and offering several compression choices to clients e.g. Brotli, gzip or uncompressed.
+The script bundles for all SPAs are tagged uniquely for the given build making the bundles safe for caching by the client.
+Having a separate bundle for each SPA  improves its loading time for large React applications.
+The `vendor` bundle contains `node_modules/` dependencies and is reused between SPAs so that there is no need to download it again when switching from one SPA to another.
+The performance is further increased by bundle minification performed during production builds.
+Yet another performance improvement is achieved by bundle compression.
+Clients can indicate compression preferences using the standard `Accept-Encoding` header.
+Depending on client capabilities, the backend will respond having the following compression choices for the bundle: uncompressed, gzip or Brotli.
+Bundle compression is done during builds so the backend doesn't have to use any computational resources to support it.
 ## Getting Started
 Install `yarn` if it's not already installed: `npm install yarn -g`